DamianJM/Structural-Derivation-of-Viral-Taxonomic-Relationships---SDVTR/README.md

 TM-Align
 Perl
 R
+gnu-parallel

 #Installation guidelines for Dependencies

-Installation of BLAST, Python, Perl, R, and TM-Align can be easily achieved via the Ubuntu software centre via "sudo apt-get install <PACKAGE>".
+Installation of BLAST, Python, Perl, R, gnu-parallel, and TM-Align can be easily achieved via the Ubuntu software centre using "sudo apt-get install <PACKAGE>".

 Withg respect to R, for visualisation and formatting capabilities, the libraries "ggplot2", "vegan", and "factoextra" are required.
-These can be installed with "install.packages("ggplot2") etc...
+These can be installed with "install.packages("ggplot2")" etc...

 For installation of the I-Tasser suite, please proceed to the following page: https://zhanglab.ccmb.med.umich.edu/I-TASSER/download/